-The reason why the mansion is considered haunted is because there is a peculiar shaped rock behind it called the “Coffin Rock“, which incidentally is the next stop.
+The reason why the mansion is considered haunted is that there is a peculiarly shaped rock behind it called the “Coffin Rock“, which incidentally is the next stop.

 To the Coffin Rock

-From the house return to the main trail, and continue walking uphill for another 5 minutes.
-At this point, the steps end and a rocky, rugged terrain begins.
+From the house return to the main trail, and continue walking uphill for another 5 minutes to the end of the steps and the start of the rocky, rugged terrain.

 To Ngau Wu Teng

 Continue climbing up the rugged surface for another 100 metres till you reach the paved section of the trail.

 From here, the trail curves right and heads uphill.
 In fact, just before it curves right is where it intersects with Route No. 3.

 There are a few more steps to climb before the trail becomes flat.
 And it is from this flat section that the trail becomes very scenic!